-Thus, time for Iran's ability to produce enough weapon-grade uranium for a bomb must be sufficiently long to allow the international community to prepare and implement a response able to stop Iran from succeeding.
-Typically, the U.S. negotiators have sought limitations in Iran's nuclear programs that lead to reaction times of twelve months.
-ISIS has taken the position that under certain conditions six months could be adequate.
+Thus, time for Iran's ability to produce enough weapon-grade uranium for a bomb must be sufficiently long to allow the international community to prepare and implement a response able to stop it from succeeding.
+Typically, the U.S. negotiators have sought limitations on Iran's nuclear programs that lead to breakout times of twelve months.
+(ISIS has taken the position that under certain conditions six months would be adequate.)
 To better understand the implications of breakout, we have prepared a range of breakout calculations under a wide variety of current and posited centrifuge capabilities that in essence convert the reaction time, i.e. breakout time, into an equivalent number of centrifuges and stocks of low enriched uranium.